• Skip to primary navigation

 *I don’t have a statistic for that, I’ve just noticed this trend over the past ten years of ministry.

-2. annual faith-traditions
+2. Annual faith-traditions

 (link to in-depth post on Advent traditions)